TaiKoi/tk-challenge-mstest/README.md

 ## Project Description:

-Good afternoon and welcome to Ty's Paylocity automation challenge!　:bow:
+Good afternoon and welcome to Ty's Paylocity automation challenge!　:japanese_ogre:

 This project handles the End to End automation of the Benefits Dashboard application